GPS Cycle and Walking Routescycle iconwalk icon

 • Chartwell House - the family home and garden of Sir Winston Churchill in Westerham, Kent

 • Toys Hill - wonderful viewpoint with views over the Weald of Kent.
-The area has strong connections with Octavia Hill, the founder of the National Trust.
+The area has strong connections with Octavia Hill, founder of the National Trust.

 • Linton Park - large 18th-century country house in Linton, Kent with beautiful gardens and views of the Weald.
 The estate is private property and is not open to the public, but the Greensand Way crosses the parkland east-west to the north of the house and a public footpath crosses the southern parkland close to the park lake.